wp-papi/papi/README.md

 ## Installation

-Papi should be install with Composer as of 2.3.0 since it depends on [Tank](https://github.com/frozzare/tank).
+Papi should be install with Composer as of 2.3.0 since it has [dependencies](https://github.com/wp-papi/papi/blob/master/composer.json).

 Install it by running: